FOSSEE/st-scripts/sets.rst

  * How to make sets from lists
  * How to input sets
+ * How to perform union, intersection and symmectric difference operations
+ * How to check if a set is a subset of other
  * The various similarities with lists like length and containership
- * How to perform union, intersection and symmectric difference operations

 {{{ Show the "sponsored by FOSSEE" slide }}}